ameentalahmeh/color-compass-bot/README.md

 ## Overview

-Color Compass Bot is a versatile chatbot designed to elevate visual experiences by offering guidance and information on color perception and accessibility.Integrated with ChatGpt 4o model.
+Color Compass Bot is a versatile chatbot designed to elevate visual experiences by offering guidance and information on color perception and accessibility.
+Integrated with ChatGpt 4o model.

+### Features

+- Processes text and image inputs
+- Integrates with OpenAI GPT-4 API
+- Provides accessible color information

 ### Get Your OpenAI API Key